daniel1820815/daniel1820815.github.io/_posts/2024-02-20-netconf-nxos.md

 comments_id: 21
 ---

+{: style="text-align: justify" }
-In this blog post I would like to explain how to create proper XML payload using the native YANG models for IOS-XE and the OpenConfig YANG models for NX-OS to send configuration data with NETCONF.
+In this blog post I would like to explain how to create proper XML payload using the native YANG models for IOS-XE and the OpenConfig YANG models for NX-OS to send configuration data to network devices with NETCONF.
 At this point you will ask yourself why should I use NETCONF with creepy XML payload and complicated YANG models to configure my network devices when there are many other easier ways to do it?

-With the help of [RFC6241](https://datatracker.ietf.org/doc/html/rfc6241){:target="_blank"}, let's briefly describe what is NETCONF.
+You might be right but first of all, let's briefly describe NETCONF with the a little help from [RFC6241](https://datatracker.ietf.org/doc/html/rfc6241){:target="_blank"} and then take a look at the advantages.

 The Network Configuration Protocol (NETCONF) provides mechanisms to install, manipulate, and delete the configuration of network devices.
 It uses XML-based (Extensible Markup Language) data encoding for the configuration data and the protocol messages.

 remote procedure call (RPC) between a client which is your workstation for example and a server which is the network device. a secure, connection-oriented session